 - 4 tbsp (50 g) brown sugar

-- 2 tbsp butter, cold and cut into 4 pieces
+- 2 tablespoon butter, cold and cut into 4 pieces

-- egg wash (one egg whisked with one tbsp water and a pinch of salt)
+- egg wash (one egg whisked with one tablespoon water and a pinch of salt)

 FOR THE SAUCE: